Pediatric Dental Care

 The American Academy of Pediatric Dentists (AAPD) advises that children be seen for a checkup every 6 months.
 These visits allow Dr. Charpentier and Dr. Groth to closely monitor new changes in your child’s mouth and ensure that you, as a parent, have the information you need to promote continued oral health in your child.

-If your child is anxious, has special needs, or just needs extra help staying calm and comfortable, Dr. Charpentier and Dr. Groth may recommend nitrous oxide.
-Also known as laughing gas, nitrous oxide is a completely safe way to help children receive the dental care they need without anxiety or fear.
+If your child is anxious, has special needs, or just needs extra help staying calm and comfortable, Dr. Charpentier and Dr. Groth may recommend laughing gas.
+Laughing gas is a completely safe way to help children receive the dental care they need without anxiety or fear.

 Once the dental treatment is over, the gas will be completely out of their system after just a few minutes.
-Nitrous oxide is widely considered to be low risk.
+This sedation method is widely considered to be low risk.
 At Charpentier Family Dentistry, our goal is to always care for your child’s dental health in the safest way possible.

 Your child might need a space maintainer if they lose a tooth early or have a baby tooth extracted.
 If your child needs a space maintainer, Dr. Charpentier and Dr. Groth will custom make it to fit your child’s mouth.
 It will keep the space open where the baby tooth was lost.
 This will allow the permanent tooth to come into place.